-We provide an online children's newspaper (First News).
-This is being read by classes on ipads to start the day, can be accessed at home and used by intervention groups.
+We subscribe to an online children's newspaper (First News).
+Pupils are able to access First News at home and in school.
 The child-friendly language and stimulating pictures allow children to access news from around the world at many levels of understanding.